 Thanks and hang in there,

-“…In the study, more physical activity was associated with higher levels of self-confidence, lower distress and less fatigue, which in turn is associated with lower levels of perceived memory impairment.
+“…In the study, more physical activity was associated with higher levels of self-confidence, lower distress and less fatigue, which in turn is associated with lower levels of perceived memory impairment and chemo brain.

 “We found moderate to vigorous physical activity actually benefits women psychologically and that, in turn, helps their memory,” Phillips said.